meduketto/iksemel-rust/CONTRIBUTING.md

 * Backwards incompatible API changes must be avoided, unless they provide significant type safety or performance improvements.
 * Unstable language features must not be used.
+* Modules must be layered and built on top of each others public interfaces.